Ames Department Stores: 1999–2002: Second bankruptcy and demise

 In March 1999, Ames closed 8 stores.
 In November 2000, Ames closed 32 stores, 31 of which were the newly acquired Hills.
 Some of these closings had been anticipated, as these were considered the weakest of the Hills chain.
 On August 20, 2001, Ames closed another 47 stores.
 The company filed for bankruptcy protection for the second time.
 In November 2001, Ames closed 16 more stores and a distribution center.
 In December 2001, Ames closed 54 additional stores.
 Ames closed another six stores in June 2002, leaving the chain with 327 stores, about half of what it had in 1998.

 On August 14, 2002, Ames' executives announced they would close the remaining 327 stores in the chain and wind-down business, converting the Chapter 11 bankruptcy reorganization to a Chapter 7 bankruptcy liquidation.
 "Continued softness in sales, combined with tightening terms and slower shipments from our suppliers, have reduced our funds availability below critical levels," Ames' chairman and CEO Joseph R. Ettore, who had presided over the bankruptcy and liquidation of Stuart's and Jamesway prior to joining Ames, said about Ames' decision to go out of business.
-Analysts generally believe that debt related to the acquisition of Hills Department Stores, at the same time as the tightened credit markets of 2001, caused the bankruptcy.
-The increasing penetration of Walmart into the Northeast also made Ames' fate inevitable.
+Analysts generally attribute the bankruptcy to debt from the Hills Department Stores acquisition and the tightened credit markets of 2001.
+The expansion of Walmart into the Northeast further intensified competition and contributed to Ames’ decline.

 In the Pittsburgh area, Target was already planning and had started an expansion into that area just as Ames was struggling, capitalizing on Ames' problems.
+(Indeed, at least one former Ames location, a converted Hills in Pittsburgh's North Hills along McKnight Road, would be occupied by Target after Ames's liquidation.)
 After the emergence from the first Chapter 11, buying the Hills department stores essentially became its demise.
-Having made barely enough to make a profit, purchasing the Hills stores put the company's debt-to-income ratio at an all-time high.
+The purchase of Hills stores, following limited profitability, increased the company’s debt-to-income ratio to record levels.
 With no other options, and creditors pulling out of contracts due to failure to pay, corporate made the decision to file for a second, and final bankruptcy.

 Private investment company Oak Point Partners acquired the residual assets from the Ames Department Stores, Inc., et al., Bankruptcy Estates on December 18, 2012.